 Greek PM visits North Macedonia in afterglow of name deal

-SKOPJE: Greece's prime minister landed in Skopje on Tuesday (Apr 1) for a historic visit to the newly renamed North Macedonia to join in marking the end of a decades-long identity row between the two countries.
+SKOPJE: Greece's prime minister landed in Skopje on Tuesday (Apr 2) for a landmark visit to the newly renamed North Macedonia after a decades-long identity row between the two countries.

 The one-day trip comes a month after Alexis Tsipras and his Skopje counterpart Zoran Zaev finalised the deal that added "North" to Macedonia's name to distinguish it from a bordering province in Greece.